 Staying Fit Over Christmas

-For most of us, not just the fitness types, the enjoyment of Christmas doesn't come without a price.
+Christmas is going to be very different this year but seeing fewer family and friends than normal doesn't mean we'll necessarily stay any fitter.
 That feeling as the New Year draws in that we may have indulged a little bit too much.
 That moment when we throw away the last empty packet of chocolates and stare into the mirror.
 Now comes the hard bit, you think to yourself, realising that, once again, you've got a fair bit of work to do before going back to the person you were a few weeks earlier.

 For us runners the effects can be even more noticeable.
 A few weeks away from a training plan, a few extra pounds added to the midriff.
 You start to dread that first proper run in January.
 You know that it's going to be hard.
 As you step out of the house and make your way down the street you can feel the difference, it's as if all your hard months of training have been for nought; like you need to start all over again just to get back to where you were weeks before.